Consulting available for sustainable building, sustainable energy, project management or just finding your way to a sustainable life.

 Plenty of parking on site for your car, truck, motorcycle or even RVs (no amenities, however).

 Okay, there are a lot of animals here at Blue Rock Station.
 Many of them run loose.
 For this reason, please do not bring any more with you.
 We have free range chickens, cats, dogs, llamas and goats that all get along just fine.
 Adding any to the mix will just add to life’s uncertainty.
 Rosie - our guardian livestock dog really takes issue with other dogs in her territory.
 So please don’t bring any critters, no matter how well behaved.
 Also, if you have any animal allergies, you need to be aware that the dogs and cats are quite affectionate and (especially the cats) have no manners at all.
+This is a working farm and animals are part of the mix.
+Remember, this is not the Hyatt or the Marriott.

 What about smoking and other disgusting habits?

 We are a no-smoking farm (and we are pretty darn smug about it).
 So if you must smoke - Annie will insist (and I am not kidding about this) that you go out to the road to get your fix.
 As for the other disgusting habits - there may be more flexibility.
+We do not, however, allow alcohol on site during the workshops for safety reasons as well as in consideration of all the guests and permanent residents.

 I don’t consider myself particularly fit.
 Is that going to be a problem?